codebyace/cartpole-using-q-learning-practice-project/README.md

 # This project rests on the idea of practicing Reinforcement Learning with q-learning techniques.

-	This project implements Q-Learning, a Reinforcement Learning (RL) algorithm, to solve the **CartPole problem**.
-The goal is to train an agent to balance a pole on a cart by learning from interactions with the environment.

 Description:

 	The CartPole problem is a classic control task in Reinforcement Learning.
 The environment consists of a cart that can move left or right, with a pole attached to it.
 The goal is to balance the pole upright for as long as possible by moving the cart.